ZhangYirui10/mad_formal/README.md

 This method:
 - First infers the intent of the claim
 - Reformulates the claim into pro (supporting) and con (opposing) versions
-- Searches separately with pro and con versions, then merges results
+- Searches separately with pro and con versions, each retrieving top 10 results
-- Sorts by similarity score and deduplicates to get top 20
+- Merges pro and con results and deduplicates to get final evidence set
 - Output file: `retrieved_evidence_bgebase_intent_enhanced.json`

 #### Method 3: Groundtruth Evidence Search